-Become a Licensed Phlebotomist
+Become a Certified Phlebotomist

-The phlebotomy program at MTI College is fully approved by the National Center for Competency Testing (NCCT) and the American Medical Technologists (AMT).
+The Phlebotomy program at MTI College is fully approved by the National Center for Competency Testing (NCCT) and the American Medical Technologists (AMT).
 By the end of the program, students will be prepared to take the National Certified Phlebotomy Technician (NCPT) exam.
-This will make the student eligible to receive their state license as a phlebotomist.
+This will make the student eligible to receive their state license as a certified phlebotomist.
 This exam is administered at MTI College.

 Extend career possibilities